miwillhite/editable-set/README.markdown

 * Rethink the globalSave option
 * Look at using the form conversion in html5 for future versions
 * Make 'rel' attribute an option, require it be turned on
+* Update data-* retrieval with jQuery's new data() method when available

 Notes/Disclaimers